jfcastro-dev/Sniffer/README.txt

 This HW assignment more or less follows the spec given by the document.
 A chunk of code is commented out - this is meant to capture credentials from a POST request.
-Because it is outside the scope of the HW and would "break the spec", it is commented out - but it is there if you'd like to take a look.
+Because it is outside the scope of the HW and would "break the spec", it is commented out - but it is there if you'd like to take a look (Starting Line 19)

-The default interface is wlp3s0, but can of course be overridden by the -i flag.
+The default interface is to listen on all, but can of course be overridden by the -i flag.

-The -r flag works as intended as well.
-After opening, the program exits normally.
+The -r flag works as intended -that is, after opening, the program exits normally.

-If -i and -r are given, it should basically read the output and exit normally.
+If -i and -r are given (or an expression), it should basically read the pcap and exit normally.

 Multiple get requests loaded from a given website will output a series of HTTP prints.
 This is simply because that's how get requests work.